jesscss/jess/examples/language-3.md

 ```
 How would you use that?
 You can imagine the rest of the file as a JS template block, wrapped in ``` `` ``` characters.
 You could think of it like Styled Components or Emotion, but in a dedicated stylesheet, and just a bit easier to work with.

-Because your `.jess` file is essentially like a template file, you can use `${}` tags in your styles to evaluate a JS expression and output a string.
+Because your `.jess` file is essentially like a template file, you can use `${}` expressions in your styles to evaluate a JS expression and output a string.

 For instance: